DeBiese/Angular-XrmServiceToolkit/README.md

 ##Usage

- 1. Include the ngXrmServiceToolkit (.ts or .js) in your project.
+ 1. Include the ngXrmServiceToolkit in your project.
  2. Add the ngXrm module to your angular application:

 	```javascript